 The Pupil Premium Grant

-As a school we receive £1320 per academic year to provide extra support to children who are registered for the Pupil Premium Grant - PPG.
-(Once a child has been registered for PPG the school will receive funding for them for 6 years, even if the child is only eligible for a short time.)
+As a school we receive £1320 per academic year to provide extra support to children who are registered for the Pupil Premium Grant - PPG.)

 You can apply for PPG if you or your child receives any of the following: